openharmony/docs/en/application-dev/file-management/native-fileshare-guidelines.md

 # Authorizing File Access (C/C++)

-## **Scenario**
+## When to Use

-You can use the **FileShare** module to persist permissions on multiple files or folders based on their URI, activate or deactivate persistent permissions on files or folders, and check the persistent permissions.
+If an application accesses a file by using a Picker, the permission for accessing the file will be automatically revoked after the application exits or the device restarts.
+To retain the permission for accessing the file, you need to [persistent the authorization](file-persistPermission.md#when-to-use).
+You can use the **FileShare** module to persist permissions on files or folders based on their URI, activate or deactivate persistent permissions on files or folders, and check the persistent permissions.

 ## Available APIs